All About the Anholts

 Tell us about your childhood…

 Catherine: “I come from an Irish family and I am one of eight brothers and sisters.
 Our family lived in a community where my father was the potter.
 Even when I was tiny I loved to draw and paint but I trained originally as a nurse, before finding my true vocation at art school…. and that’s where I met Laurence too.
-That’s me on the swing in the right with the knobbly knees…”
+That’s me on the swing… I’m the one on the right with the knobbly knees!”

 What was your first book?